 Here’s a List of Personality Traits to Help Parents Understand Their Kids

 As parents we often observe certain personality traits, but without guidance it may be difficult to articulate these traits, or even identify them specifically.
 This is a list of personality characteristics you can use it to guide observations of your younger child.
 It's also a great starting point for discussions with older children.
-I adapted the list from here, where it is used in conjunction with other questions as part of a career path exploration.
+I adapted the list from a list published by California State University, which it uses in conjunction with other questions as part of a career path exploration.

 Honesty: Having integrity and keeping one's promise.

 Responsibility: Being accountable for duties and following through with your duties.

 Compatibility: Being in harmony with others and having the ability to work well with others.